redis/redis-rb/README.markdown

 	blog_hash = {:title => "Redis Rules!", :body => "Ok so, like why, well like, RDBMS is like....", :created_at => Time.now.to_i}
 	r.lpush 'all_blogs', Marshal.dump(blog_hash)

 	# Get a range of strings from the all_blogs list.
-Similar to offset and limit in SQL (-1, means the last one, thus this returns all)
+Similar to offset and limit in SQL (-1, means the last one)
 	r.lrange 'all_blogs', 0, -1

 ### Multiple commands at once!